aleph2c/miros/docs/_sources/glossary.rst.txt

       Christopher Alexander.

    Event Processor
-      The event processor is the code the creates the Harel Formalism.
+      The event processor is the code the creates the :term:`Harel Formalism<Harel Formalism>`.
 It was ported from the work of Miro Samek.
       The library is named miros in honour of his contribution.

    Parent State
       A parent state is a relative term.
 For a state to have a parent state it